Harry Taylor (Australian rules footballer): AFL career

 Taylor was considered a surprise selection at pick 17 in the 2007 draft because of his age.
-Taylor made his debut for the Cats in the first round of the 2008 NAB Cup against Melbourne, in a highly impressive display in defence.
-He can play at either end of the ground as a key position player, but has made his mark at CHB though he has shown his versatility by kicking three goals in his debut season.
+Taylor made his debut for the Cats in the first round of the 2008 NAB Cup against Melbourne in a highly impressive display in defence.
+He could play at either end of the ground as a key-position player, but he made his mark at centre half-back, although he showed his versatility by kicking three goals in his debut season.

-Taylor's football superstition is to wear zinc cream during every game regardless of the weather, however in his first game at Telstra Dome he did not wear it in fear of attracting too much attention.
-He has been known to take notes on each opponent he plays on in a bid to help improve his game.
+Taylor's football superstition was to wear zinc cream during every game regardless of the weather; however, in his first game at Telstra Dome he did not wear it in fear of attracting too much attention.
+He was known to take notes on each opponent he played on in a bid to help improve his game.

-In the heritage round clash against Melbourne, Taylor was forced to wear a guernsey with the number 85 on it as opposed to his usual number 7 guernsey.
-After changing his guernsey twice due to the blood rule, there were no spare number 7 guernseys left and he could not return to the field until he was wearing a clean guernsey.
-It is still unclear why there was a spare number 85 guernsey.
+In the heritage round clash against Melbourne in 2008, Taylor was forced midway through the third quarter to wear a guernsey with the number 85 on it as opposed to his usual number 7 guernsey.
+After changing his guernsey twice due to the blood rule, there were no spare number 7 guernseys left, and so he could not return to the field until he was wearing a clean guernsey.
+It is still unclear why there was a spare number 85 guernsey, although it was said to be a 'special edition'.
+It's believed to be the highest number ever worn in a VFL/AFL game.

-Taylor made his finals debut in the Qualifying Final against St Kilda.

-He credits his outstanding first season to the fact that he has an established backline around him and talented teammates who he can learn from.
-Former Geelong coach, Mark Thompson, has shown great faith in Taylor, stating that he will be with the Geelong Football Club for a very long time.
-Taylor's impressive debut season was recognised when he was awarded Geelong's Best first-year player award.
+Taylor made his finals debut in the First Qualifying Final against St Kilda, running out 58-point winners, with Taylor named among his side's best players.
+He credited his outstanding first season to the fact that he had an established backline around him and talented teammates who he could learn from.
+Former Geelong coach Mark Thompson showed great faith in Taylor, prophetically stating that he would be with the Geelong Football Club for a very long time.
+Taylor's impressive debut season was recognised when he was awarded Geelong's Best First-Year Player award.

-Harry Taylor played a superb role in the grand final, holding Nick Riewoldt to only a single goal.
-Although Taylor often had a third-man up in contested situations, he still played an excellent match on one of the AFL's best players.
+Harry Taylor played a superb role in the 2009 grand final, holding Nick Riewoldt to only a single goal.
+Although Taylor often had a third man up in contested situations, he still played an excellent match on one of the AFL's best players.
 Riewoldt took a fine one-on-one mark and diving mark in front of Taylor in the third term, but the Cat hit back with a stunning smother in the third term just as Riewoldt was snapping at goal from the pocket.
 Taylor also kept the ball alive in the final term on the boundary and took the match-saving mark deep in defence when Darren Milburn kicked out.
-A superb game from the young defender whom Tom Harley and Matthew Scarlett heaped praises upon.
-Taylor finished with an equal record 15 spoils and played three-quarters with a broken hand.
+It was considered superb game from Taylor, with Tom Harley and Matthew Scarlett heaping praises upon the young defender.
+Taylor finished with an equal record 15 spoils and played three quarters with a broken hand.